cjwit/worldmusic_development/_resources/resources.markdown

     publication: "The Pudding"
     date: 2017
     link: "https://pudding.cool/2017/03/punk/"
-    description: "This artucle uses the example of punk to show how \"genres exist entirely in our heads\""
+    description: "This article uses the example of punk to show how \"genres exist entirely in our heads\""
     tags:
       - "Popular Music"
       - "Musical Terms"